 Intraday two-way trading on currency cross-rates in both directions

 The screenshot below shows how effective the binary options strategy is when the underlying asset is in a sideways range, even though with a slightly bullish bias.
-Several entries were used on reversal signals, while the number of profitable deals clearly overweights corrective candelsticks during all of the three intraday trading cycles shown on the chart.
+Several entries were used on reversal signals, while the number of profitable deals clearly overweights corrective candlesticks during all of the three intraday trading cycles shown on the chart.

-Binary Options Strategy with Bollinger Bands and ADX Indicator
+Combination with Bollinger Bands and ADX Indicator

 Pros and Cons